The Wonderful Prague Astronomical Clock

 St. Jacob with a tool for working flax (patron saint of linen traders).

 After you’ve seen one complete rotation of the apostles then the windows close, the skeleton stops ringing the bell and the cockerel crows.
-Then the big bell sounds the time.
-The whole process takes between 90 seconds and two minutes.
+Then the big bell sounds the time in the 24 hour clock.
+The whole process takes between 60 seconds and two minutes.
+The skeleton’s movement is the most obvious but all the characters at the top level move in some way.
+Remember that the procession ends suddenly i.e. skeleton stops ringing, windows close and cockerel crows.
+My advice is to count the apostles until you see the 5th one passing one of the windows.
+Then look at the cockerel.

 The Prague Astronomical Clock is now over 600 years old and looked after full-time by a team of Orloj keepers.
 It’s been deliberately broken, accidentally broken, almost sold for scrap, survived fire and war and the odd stag night.
 So take a few minutes to enjoy some of Prague’s history.
 You’ll find the Old Town Hall and stories of the Orloj are on my Old Town and Jewish Quarter Walking Tour.